 The head of Product must:

-- Make sure that they are on the same page with the CEO about the product vision and strategy (regardless of who develops it)
+- Make sure that they are on the same page with the CEO about the product vision and strategy (regardless of who does what).
+Alignment is the head of Product’s job; the CEO has more important stuff going on.

-- Provide some outlet for the CEO’s product feedback to be incorporated into product plans.
-That outlet can range from formal product or roadmap reviews to a handshake Slack agreement that “we’ll talk about the roadmap at our 1:1s” or “I’ll Slack you if I see something f’ed up”
+- Provide consistent paths for the CEO’s product feedback to be incorporated into product plans.
+These can range from formal product or roadmap reviews to a handshake Slack agreement that “we’ll talk about the roadmap at our 1:1s” or “I’ll Slack you if I see something f’ed up.”

 - Execute on hiring, operating, and building the culture of the product team.
-Even if the CEO is highly involved in product, the Head of Product was hired to take this off of their plate
+One of the Head of Product’s primary jobs is to take this off of their CEO’s plate, full stop.

 The CEO must:

-- Set a consistent strategy for the company to execute on.
+- Set a consistent vision and strategy for the company to execute on.
 Product strategy is highly related to company strategy and takes a long time to reach fruition.
-For the Head of Product to be successful they need to be able to map to an effective strategy that is consistent over time
+For the Head of Product to be successful they need to be able to map to a company-wide plan that is consistent over time.
+The strategy can be very detailed or very high level, but it must be consistent.

 - Be consistent in the space that they give the Head of Product.
-While there’s a spectrum of arrangements that can make sense, expectations must be consistent
+While there’s a spectrum of arrangements that can make sense, expectations can’t flip flop erratically.

 Present a Unified Front